-To correct a previously submitted quarterly filing, clearly identify the adjustment on a copy of the original filing and submit it to Employer Services Unit in our Administrative Office, along with an explanation of the error.
-If one or more individuals was left off the original report, be sure to include the name, social security number, wages, gender, whether the individual is paid hourly or by salary, and if paid by hour, the hourly rate of the employee(s) affected.
+To correct a previously submitted quarterly filing, clearly identify the adjustment on a copy of the original filing and submit it to Employer Services Unit along with an explanation of the error.
+If one or more individuals were left off the original report, be sure to include the name, social security number, wages, gender, whether the individual is paid hourly or by salary, and if paid hourly, the hourly rate of the employee(s) affected.

-Adjustments must be made to the proper quarter.
+Adjustments shall be made to the proper quarter.
 Do not attempt to correct a worker's over-reported wages by including a negative amount on a subsequent quarterly filing, as these amounts are read by the computer as increases in wages.